Intercultural Communication Center (ICC)Waseda University

 1. Currently enrolled as a student at Waseda University

-4. Someone who can commit to around 15 hours of work per week *3
+3. Someone who can commit to around 15 hours of work per week (adjustments to shift hours can be discussed for difficulties due to classes, distant campus, job hunting, or study abroad periods)

 The following are also valued: